 Based on the performance of our common shares, during the years ended December 31, 2022 and 2021 we granted an aggregate of 8,456,290 and 8,331,369 common shares, respectively, under the Long-Term Investment Plan.
 The amount of this expense was determined based on the fair market price of our common shares on the grant date, using a "Monte Carlo" valuation method, which takes into consideration the performance of our common shares for the year.
 Because the performance of our common shares is considered a market condition under IFRS 2, our compensation expense, as determined on the grant date, cannot be reversed even if we do not grant any common shares.
 The compensation expense does not affect our cash position and does not have any dilutive effect on our existing shareholders.
 As of December 31, 2022, 8,456,290 common shares had not vested, which had a weighted average remaining contractual life of 13 months.
-However, a total of 4,156,386 share units vested on January 1, 2023.
-Moreover, we granted 3,763,449 additional share units in February 2023.
-As of March 31, 2023, there are 8,655,670 share units outstanding, which have a weighted average remaining contractual life of 24 months.

 During the years ended December 31, 2022 and 2021, our compensation expense in connection with the Long-Term Incentive Plan was US\$6.7 million and US\$5.6 million, respectively.
 The compensation expense related to the Long-Term Incentive Plan will continue to accrue through the end of the service period.
-For the period ended March 31, 2023, our compensation expenses amounted to US\$2.8 million.